sokinpui/website/wikis/how-to-setup-synapse-grpc-server-on-vps.md

 ---
-title: "How to setup grpc server on vps"
+title: "How to setup synapse server on vps"
 desc: ""
 createdAt: "2025-11-20T06:52:01Z"
 ---

 Assume you use Cloudflare for proxying your domain.

-For this guide, the domain is `grpc.skpstack.uk`
+For this guide, the domain is `synapse.skpstack.uk`

 # Enable gRPC support in Cloudflare